 Four farmers participated in the first market (Honey House Bakery, Raup Farms, Liz and George Farms and Peace by Piece Farm).
 The market was the first in Erie to accept SNAP benefits (food stamps) from customers.
 To help stretch family food budgets, contributions by local businesses, Fluid Engineering, Country Fair and Standard Pattern Works, enabled access card users to double their purchasing power.

-We are hoping to expand the source of fresh fruits, veggies, and baked goods with more vendors willing to set up for the weekly three-hour stint (3:30 to 6:30p.m.), June through September.
+We are always expanding the source of fresh fruits, veggies, and baked goods with more vendors willing to join us every Monday from 3:00 to 6:00p.m., June through September.
 If you are interested in being part of the Little Italy Farmers Market, please contact us!

 In 2012 the SSJNN began an innovative mural art program painting three murals throughout Little Italy.
 The concept, based on the Philadelphia Mural Arts program is twofold.
 Each year one mural will be painted as a result of a project that works with children teaching the difference between art and graffiti while implementing an anti-drug message.
 At the end of the educational program, the children will be involved in the design and painting of the mural.
 In addition to the murals created by at-risk children, murals are also completed through an RFP process.
 An RFP is mailed to local mural artists requesting a mural idea and budget based on an allotted amount available per mural.
 Pending funding, generally at least two murals (public works of art) are created under this RFP process.
 The mural program is working to revitalize a neighborhood as well as provide cultural opportunities for children living in poverty.